gto76/my-linux-setup/README.md

 ![Alt text](/doc/Xmodmapusvi.png?raw=true "Picture of Keyboard")

-Also present is slovenian version: .Xmodmapsi.
+Also present are Slovenian versions: .Xmodmapsi, .Xmodmapsi.
+Slovenian layout is basicaly the same as German with letters 'čćšđž' in place of 'umlauted' letters.

+## How to set keymap:
 Warning: For keymaps to work, it is mandatory that layout for that language is set before xmodmap is run.
 For example if American layout is selected and we want Slovenian we need to type:
 ```
 	setxkbmap -layout si
 	xmodmap ~/.Xmodmapsi
 ```
+In .my_bashrc there are aliases that do this for you:
+* `us` for American layout,
+* `usvi` for vi variation of American layout,
+* `si` for Slovenian layout and
-In .bashrc there are already two aliases that do this, namely `us` for American and `si` for Slovenian layout.
-If you want keymaps to get loaded when X starts (at least for Mint/Debian), go to Startup Applications and add new aplication: "xmodmap $HOME/.Xmodmapus" with 2 second delay.
+* `sivi` for vi variation of Slovenian layout.

+If you want a particular keymap to get loaded when X starts (at least for Mint/Debian), go to Startup Applications and add new aplication: "xmodmap $HOME/.Xmodmapus" with 2 second delay.

-### reaper/Reaper Shortcuts Jure 04.ReaperKeyMap:
+### Reaper Shortcuts Jure 04.ReaperKeyMap:
 Custom shortcuts for Reaper DAW (digital audio workstation).

 ![Alt text](/doc/reaper-keyboard-shortcuts.png?raw=true "Picture of Keyboard")